The dangers of screen time, and how to limit it within your family

 Kids are spending less time with family and friends.
 They are missing out on being outdoors.
 The danger in spending too much time in front of a screen — whether it’s a smartphone, video game, tablet or TV — is that we’re seeing an alarming trend in higher rates of depression and anxiety that seems to have a connection to excessive screen time.

 Limiting screen time is easier said than done.
 I struggle with this issue myself as a mom of two young daughters.
-At a recent community dinner and conversation about digital life held at Norton Children’s Medical Associates – Shelbyville, families were invited to discuss issues and solutions to limiting screen time.
+At a recent community dinner and conversation about digital life held at Norton Children’s Medical Group – Shelbyville, families were invited to discuss issues and solutions to limiting screen time.
 A mom of a teen daughter expressed the dilemma.
 Shortly after giving her daughter a smartphone, mom noticed that the device was causing a rift in their relationship.

 “Sara is on her phone all afternoon and does not come out of her room,” she said.
 “Before she had a phone, this used to be family time.”